 - Mandatory profile and specified preference settings allow you to find exactly what you like

 - You receive one “bagel” a day (photo of potential partner)

 - Time restriction: You’ve got just 24 hours to swipe left for passing or right for liking; eight days to establish a contact

 - In-app purchase options help you discover your most liked photo or buy more bagels and beans

 However, keep in mind that this site is very gender-normative and was created because the founders “noticed that men and women date differently.”

 4 – Bumble

 Bumble is another cis hetero woman-centric app.
 The underlying mechanism in the Bumble dating app is not big news: swiping, choosing, and messaging.
 But the trick is that if you match with someone, the woman is the one who has to initiate the contact in the next 24 hours.
-The pressure to decide is a double-edged sword: you can initiate contact faster, but it can also lead to missed matches because you weren’t able to message them in time.
-Time to establish contact can be extended for an additional day.
+The pressure to decide is a double-edged sword: you can initiate communication faster, but it can also lead to missed matches because you weren’t able to message them in time.
+Time to establish a connection can be extended for an additional day.